socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

 Three follow-on visualizations surfaced by this work are noted below under What Remains Open (Cohesion), not yet filed or scoped.

+- **#278 — `graphConnectivity()` hangs on moderate sparse networks, ignores Cancel.** Runs a max-flow call for every non-adjacent vertex pair (up to ~N²/2 on a sparse graph) with zero `progressCanceled()` checks anywhere in the file.
+Confirmed live: N=2000/E=8000 small-world, Ryzen 9 5900X (12-core), 30+ minutes unfinished, Cancel unresponsive.
+Worth pruning (fewer pairs need a full max-flow call) and/or parallelizing (each pair's flow computation is independent/read-only) — see also WS15's cancellation-gaps list.

 - **#10 — Katz Centrality.** New **Analyze → Centrality → Katz Centrality (KC)**, with full parity
   to the app's other 12 prominence indices: HTML/CSV report, all 4 Layout → By Prominence Index variants, Filter Nodes by Centrality, Find Node by index score, prominence distribution chart,